 Read: Classic Bike Resources

 To take off the rear drum, first remove the castellated axle nut and cotter pin.
 Do not try to bang off the drum with a hammer if it doesn't come off easily - it's a tapered fit on the rear axle.
 You will need to use an appropriate puller to remove the drum - a slide hammer with puller attachment works well.

 Once the brake drum is removed, you will find an axle shaft spacer behind the drum.
 There is also a 1/4" square key that fits into a slot on the axle shaft.
 Applying a thin coating of anti-seize on the end tapers would be a good idea when re-assembling.

 The rear Servi brake shoes are 9" x 1-3/4".
 They are the same as the 1948 thru 1963 Willys Jeeps.
 Same as shoes that fit Willys model M38A1 (part #807376).
 Brake shoe hardware for 1951-1972 Harley Servi-cars includes one (long) return spring on the top and one (short) retainer spring on the bottom for each side.
 There are also four brake shoe hold-down clips, two for each side (one for each shoe).
 If needed, shims are may need to be installed behind the rear backing plates.
 These are a "use as required" part to correctly space the backing plates from the flange mounts on the axle tubes.

 Kaiser Willys Auto Supply is an old Jeep parts company that (unknowingly) sells Servi-car brake parts.
-I've gotten parts from them on several occasions, always with good results.
+I've gotten parts from them on several occasions.